-- (a) No business may be transacted at any general meeting except, subject to rule 32, the election of a chair of the meeting unless a quorum of shareholders is present at the time when the meeting proceeds to business. - (b) Except as otherwise provided in this Constitution, three Shareholders Present constitutes a quorum. - (c) If there is not a quorum at a general meeting within 30 minutes after the time specified in the notice of the meeting, the meeting is dissolved unless the chair of the meeting or the Board adjourns the meeting to a date, time and place determined by that chair or the Board.
-If no quorum is present at any adjourned meeting within 30 minutes after the time for the meeting, the meeting is dissolved.
+- (a) No business may be transacted at any general meeting except, subject to rule 32, the election of a chair of the meeting unless a quorum of shareholders is present at the time when the meeting proceeds to business. - (b) Except as otherwise provided in this Constitution, three Shareholders Present constitutes a quorum. - If there is not a quorum at a general meeting within 30 minutes after the time specified in the notice of the meeting, the meeting is dissolved unless the chair of the meeting or the Board adjourns the meeting to a date, time and place determined by that chair or the Board.
+If no quorum is present at any adjourned meeting within 30 minutes after the time for the meeting, the meeting is dissolved. - (e)(d) A shareholder placing a Direct Vote is not taken into account in determining whether or not there is a quorum at a general meeting.